 The Best Restaurants in Disney Springs

 What is Disney Springs?

 Many of the restaurants in Disney Springs can be booked through the standard Disney Dining process.
 In general, you should try to get a reservation for any of the table service restaurants, because it can be tough to get a walk-in spot during busy times.
-While the Disney Dining plans are currently suspended, in normal times some of these restaurants are part of the dining plan.

 There are, however, plenty of quick-service restaurants with walk-up windows and counter service where you’ll be able to eat without reservations.
 These can be a better option if you aren’t sure of your plans or don’t want to commit to a dining time/location in advance.